Clear Finish vs. Stains: Which Option Is Best for Finishing Your Log Cabin

 Budget Conscience

 In almost all situations, the customer, like you, strives to be a good steward of their money.
 You may have done your research and noticed the cost difference.
 You would like to know what is best for your cabin as well.
-It’s essential to understand what is ideal for your log chalet.
+Having said that, it’s important to understand what is ideal for your log chalet.
 In this article, you will read about:

 Stain or Clear Finish on Your Log Home

 Should I stain my log home or use only a clear finish?
-That is an excellent question with a slightly complex answer.
-Multiple factors to consider, such as sun exposure and humidity levels in your area, are involved.
-Stains can protect against UV rays, which is not the case with most clear finishes.
-Some log cabin homeowners have considered no stain to enjoy the natural beauty of the logs.
-Learn more about staining.
+That is a great question with a slightly complex answer.
+There are multiple factors to consider, such as sun exposure & humidity levels in your area.
+Stains have the ability to protect against UV rays, which is not the case with most clear finishes.
+Some log cabin homeowners have considered no stain so they can enjoy the natural beauty of the logs.

 Sun’s UV Rays Damage Logs